valkey-io/valkey-doc/commands/bgsave.md

 AOF rewrite is in progress and schedule the background save to run at the next opportunity.

+If `BGSAVE CANCEL` is used, it will immediately terminate any in-progress RDB save or replication full sync process.
+In case a bgsave is schedule to run (e.g. using `BGSAVE SCHEDULE` command) the scheduled execution will be cancelled as well.

 A client may be able to check if the operation succeeded using the `LASTSAVE` command.